Welcome to today's edition of the Rush 24-7 podcast.

 And one of the architects of this spending opens his presser today saying that we have to live within our means.

-This is sort of like Adolph Hit.
+This is sort of like Adolf Hitler.

-Well, yeah, it's sort of like Colonel Sanders saying we got to stop killing chickens.
+Well, yeah, it's sort of like Colonel Sanders saying, we got to stop killing chickens.

-We gotta stop killing chickens.
+We got to stop killing chickens.

 Colonel Sanders having a press conference.

-We gotta stop killing chickens.
+We got to stop killing chickens.

-It's it's just mind boggling.
+It's just mind-boggling.

-But I tell you what he's doing.
+But I'll tell you what he's doing.

-He's he's playing to the independence.
+He's playing to the independents.

-He's playing to people out there who he's counting on media not to point out what we're telling you, what you already know that he's the architect of this stuff.
+He's playing to people out there who he's counting on media not to point out what we're telling you, what you already know, that he's the architect of this stuff.

-This is still it's Bush's fault.
+This is still Bush's fault.

 We have to start living within our means.